wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 ### Typical projects

-We make most of our money by researching, designing and building web sites and apps.
-These are always for public sector organisations.
-Broadly speaking, they are either informational services ([corporate websites](https://www.judiciary.gov.uk), [campaigns](https://www.greatbusiness.gov.uk), intranets) or transactional services ([making payments, bookings, reporting things](https://www.youtube.com/watch?v=NN5B9rL_Hxs)).
+We make most of our money by researching, designing and building digital services for public sector organisations.
+Broadly speaking, they are either transactional services ([making payments, bookings, reporting things](https://www.youtube.com/watch?v=NN5B9rL_Hxs)) or informational services ([corporate websites](https://www.judiciary.gov.uk), [campaigns](https://www.greatbusiness.gov.uk), intranets).
 Sometimes they're a bit of both.

 In so doing, we try to make sure that the organisations we're working with will be able to operate their new services well and sustainably.
-This sometimes involves work that an agency might not normally do, like advising an organisation's leaders on how their teams could be restructured, or on what their digital strategy could be.
+This sometimes involves work that an agency might not normally do, like advising an organisation's leaders on how their teams could be restructured, or on their digital strategy.

 More directly, we earn money by scheduling people to work on solving problems, finding things out, or building things.
 We charge for this work by the day, and sell it in batches of days.
-Everyone is billed at the same day rate.
+In most cases, everyone is billed at the same day rate.

 We also make some of our money by hosting some of the services that we build, and by selling subscription-based products that are related to the rest of our work.